 $50 million – $300 million.
 Smaller companies with little wall street coverage.
 These stocks require tremendous due diligence before investing.

-Using Market Capitalization to Calculate the Total Value of a Company
+Using Market Cap to Calculate the Total Value of a Company

 Market capitalization is the total value of the company’s equity.
 If you want to know the total value of a company; enterprise value takes market capitalization one step further by adding total debt and subtracting cash.
 This gives an investor a glimpse of the quality or risk of the company’s balance sheet.